Maria-Docs-Refrence-GL/Maria_Mascarenhas-W11_Graded-Assignment/README.md

 # 9. Building Docker Image and Running it

-sudo docker build -t my-python-app . sudo docker run -p 5000:5000 my-python-app
+docker build -t my-python-app . docker run -p 5000:5000 my-python-app

 # 📄 Contributing
 Feel free to open issues or submit pull requests.
 We welcome contributions from the community! 🌍